-It’s very easy to bypass or indeed forget about Sligo.
-The county that’s tucked just a bit too far up the touristy parts of the Wild Atlantic Way, can seem somewhat out of reach to those doing a whirlwind trip of Ireland.
+People tend to forget about Sligo and that’s a real shame.
+The county that’s tucked up beyond the most touristy parts of the Wild Atlantic Way, can seem somewhat out of reach to those doing a whirlwind trip of Ireland.

 But after experiencing the flavour of this great county, we’re dying to come back already.

-With thanks to Sligo Food Trail, Sligo Tourism and Fáilte Ireland, Mom and I were invited as guests to experience the county like never before (this also coincidently coincided with our Wild Atlantic Way journey, which you can read about here).
+With thanks to Sligo Food Trail, Sligo Tourism and Fáilte Ireland, Mom and I were invited as guests to experience the county like never before (and this also coincidently coincided with our Wild Atlantic Way journey, which you can read about here).

 One for the foodies: Sligo Food Trail

-While we didn’t experience a Food Trail in a traditional sense, we did get a fantastic overview of a variety of trails that Sligo had to offer (the lucky ducks on the train – see above- got a fabulous welcome of food and my friend Val kindly saved some for me!
-The beetroot burgers from Beltra Country Market were astonishingly amazing).
+While we didn’t experience a Food Trail in a traditional sense, we did get a fantastic overview of a variety of trails that Sligo has (the lucky ducks on the train – see above- got a fabulous welcome of food and my friend Val kindly saved some for me.
+The beetroot burgers from Beltra Country Market were amazing).

 The Sligo’s Food Trail isn’t simply a one-off, but rather a selection of experiences that you can choose to head to.
 From Farm to Fork dinners, to eating seafood by the shore and going on a craft beer tour, their tagline “the secret’s in the mix” certainly seems appropriate.

-But let me get back to where I was!
-It was in Sligo train station that we joined our group and met with our fellow food enthusiasts.
+But let me get back to where I was.
+It was in Sligo train station that we joined our group and met with our fellow adventurers.
 Here’s what happened:

 One for the nostalgia: The Sandbars

 How many people can say that they were greeted off the train to the sounds of a barbershop quartet and glasses of bubbly?
-Mom and I were at the station when we noticed four gentlemen in red, preparing their vocal chords with gusto!
-Based in Strandhill, The Sandbars can certainly hold a tune and we loved the old-worldly feel that they offered.
-Iarnród Eireann staff, if you are all reading this, entertainment like the Sandbars would be most welcome in train stations across Ireland!
+Mom and I were at the station when we noticed four gentlemen in red, preparing their vocal cords with gusto.
+Based in Strandhill, The Sandbars can certainly hold a tune and we loved the old-worldly energy they brought to the station.
+Iarnród Eireann staff, if you are all reading this, entertainment like the Sandbars would be most welcome in train stations across Ireland.

 One for the historians: Lissadell House